Romani people in Ireland should not be confused with Irish Travellers.

 In February 2016, during the International Roma Conference, the Indian Minister of External Affairs stated that the people of the Roma community were children of India.
 The conference ended with a recommendation to the Government of India to recognize the Roma community spread across 30 countries as a part of the Indian diaspora.[18]

-Romani have been present in Ireland since the 18th century.
-Traditionally, Romani arrived from Britain for seasonal work, either as farm labourers or as coppersmiths
+Roma arrived in Europe in the 14th century, first settling in modern-day Bulgaria, Romania and Serbia.
+They have been present in Ireland since at least the 17th century.[19]
+Traditionally, they also arrived from Britain for seasonal work, either as farm labourers or as coppersmiths

 After the dissolution of Eastern Bloc, thousands of Romani, among others, sought asylum in Ireland and other Western countries.
 Their arrival prompted contrasting editorials in the mainstream newspapers.[20]
 In 1989, Romani started to arrive in Ireland,[21] predominantly by hiding in container lorries.
 In the summer of 1998, several hundred Romani arrived hidden in freight containers in Rosslare Harbour, many of them illegally trafficked.